yeswehack/vulnerable-code-snippets/README.md

 [YesWeHack](https://www.yeswehack.com/) present code snippets containing several different vulnerabilities to practice your code analysis.
 The code snippets are beginner friendly but suitable for all levels!

 ~ New **vulnerable code snippet** at Twitter [@yeswehack](https://twitter.com/yeswehack) **every Friday**! 🗒
+> If you want to see something special or if you just have an idea about a vulnerable code snippet, feel free to create a "[New Issue](https://github.com/yeswehack/vulnerable-code-snippets/issues)" where you explain your idea, **no** idea is stupid.

 ---